Pieeer1/Auto-SwagGo/README.md

 1. No Dependencies (should entirely use stl packages to function)
 1. Clean and Easy to Understand Setup
 1. Easy Install
+1. Enforce "structable" data models for intake and outtake.

 ## Mux Features